OpenDSA/OpenDSA/Doc/source/Configuration.rst

 * The left pane (Included Modules) lists the content that is included in your book.
 * The right pane (Available Modules) lists content that is available to be included in your book.
 * Books are organized into chapters, with each chapter containing one or more modules.
-You choose the names of chapters, as well as which modules should be included in each chapter.
+  You choose the names of chapters, as well as which modules should be included in each chapter.git status
 * A module may contain zero or more sections, and a section may contain zero or more exercises and/or slideshows.
 * To **add a chapter** to your book, click the "+ Chapter" button and enter a name for the chapter.
 * To **remove a chapter** and all of its modules from your book, right click on the chapter, then click "Delete".
 * To **add a module** to your book, click and drag a module from the Available pane and drop it in the Included pane in the desired chapter.
 You can select multiple modules by holding Ctrl (Mac: ⌘) and clicking on the desired modules.
   To select multiple sequentially listed modules, click on the first module, then hold Shift and click on the last module.

 * To **remove a module** from your book, right click on the module in the Included pane, then click "Remove".

 * **Reorder chapters and modules** in your book using drag-and-drop.
 The order of the chapters and modules in the Included pane will be the order of the chapters and modules in your book.
 * To **override the global settings for an individual exercise**, right click on the exercise, then click "Edit Settings".
 * To **hide a section in the book**, right click on the section, then click "Hide Section".

 Saving Your Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~